apache/cordova-docs/www/docs/en/dev/config_ref/images.md

 _Notice: If a customized icon is not provided, the Apache Cordova default icons are used._

-_Notice: macOS does not display custom icons when using `cordova run`.
+_Notice: macOS does not display custom icons when using `npx cordova run`.
 It defaults to the Electron's icon._

 ```xml
 <platform name="electron">